redxtara/one-page-website/README.md

 # Template for an Academic Website

-This template works as a simple, one-page, clean academic website.
+This template works as a simple, one-page,  academic website.
 Ready to use for everyone knowing close to nothing about HTML and CSS.

 Click [here](http://cess.nyu.edu/perego/one-page-website/index.html) to see a sample.